Prince George's Heritage

 Home

-The Magruder House was built c.
-1743 by William Hillary.
-It was once owned by Dr. Harvey and is believed to have been visited by General Washington.
-The General mentions in his Revolutionary War diary that he visited "the doctor's house in Bladensburg."
+The Hilleary-Magruder House was built c.
+1743 by William Hilleary.
+During the time it was owned by Richard Henderson, it is believed to have been visited by General Washington.
+The General mentions in his Revolutionary War diary that on May 9, 1787, he dined at Richard Henderson's in Bladensburgh.
 It is built of stone which may have been "ballast stone" from English ships.
 The entire house has been covered over with a stucco type cement, but no other major structural change has been made since the early days of its existence.

 A blog of the project can be found here: